 I launched my first blog in 2015/2016.
 At the time I was a software developer at a French startup and was working on web data extraction.
 I enjoyed scraping the web and what I was learning at my job, so I decided to create a blog and publish technical articles about web scraping.

-I wrote about 5 articles in the first 6 months, and it quickly ranked well on Google, averaging 4000 visitors per month.
+I wrote about five articles in the first six months, and it quickly ranked well on Google, averaging 4000 visitors per month.

 Since I knew nothing about SEO at the time, I didn't make anything special to make those article rank.
 I got lucky with two things: First, the topics I wrote about had massive search volumes.
 And second, I got some traction on Hacker News and Reddit, and it got me some great backlinks (for example, on Jetbrain's blog!).